 Our balance sheet is highly leveraged given our present operating level.
 There is a risk that we may be unable to obtain sufficient cash flow from operations or obtain other financing in the future to repay this debt.
-As of December 31, 1999, we had approximately \$209.2 million of long-term debt, and we had approximately \$200.0 million of long-term debt, or debt that is due to be repaid in no less than one year, as of September 30, 2000.
-For the year ended December 31, 1999, we had total interest expense of approximately \$16.7 million, and the current portion of our long-term debt was \$1.6 million at December 31, 1999.
-For the twelve-month period ended September 30, 2000, we had total interest expense of approximately \$18.4 million, with \$407,000 in current maturities of our long term debt.
+As of March 31, 2002, we had approximately \$162 million of long-term debt, and the current portion of our long-term debt was \$3.2 million.
+For the year ended December 31, 2001, we had total interest expense of approximately \$15.4 million, and the current portion of our long-term debt was \$3.4 million at December 31, 2001.
+For the year ended December 31, 2000, we had total interest expense of approximately \$19.1 million, and the current portion of our long-term debt was \$329,000 at December 31, 2000.
 Our ability to meet our debt service requirements and comply with the covenants in our various debt agreements, including the indenture governing our senior subordinated notes, will depend on our future performance.
 This, in turn, is subject to the volatile nature of the oil and gas industry, and to competitive, economic, financial and other factors that are beyond our control.
 If we are unable to obtain sufficient cash flow from operations or obtain other financing in the future to service our debt, we may be required to sell assets, reduce capital expenditures or refinance all or a portion of our existing debt in order to continue to operate.
 We may not be able to obtain any additional debt or equity financing if and when needed, and the terms we may be required to offer for this additional debt or equity financing may not be as favorable as the terms we have been able to obtain in the past.